rutgerblom/SDDC.Lab/README.md

 * Configure your physical network:
   * Create an Lab-Routers VLAN used as transit segment between your layer-3 switch and the Pod [VyOS](https://www.vyos.io/) router.
   * Configure OSPFv2/OSPFv3 on the Lab-Routers segment.
+  * Add the Pod VLANs to your layer-3 switch in case you are deploying the Pod to a vSphere cluster.

 * Install the required software on your Ansible controller:
   * sudo apt install python3 python3-pip xorriso git